aviatorraum/easyblog/README.md

 # Easy Blog
-A light blog based n Flask
+A light blog based on Flask

 # Features
   - Allows one user to loging with password